 Neuromas are inflammation of the nerve tissue between your metatarsal bones in the ball of your foot - the base of all athletic positions.
 Doctors think they're caused by tight-fitting shoes and activities with constant forefoot impact like running, but overall the cause of neuromas is largely misunderstood and there is supposedly no cure.

 I first experienced pain in the ball of my L foot in June 2018 while split jerking.
 My L foot was my back foot and every time it hit the ground it felt like I was stabbing a sharp pebble.
-Those with neuromas know exactly what I mean, but at the time I didn't yet know I had neuromas so I switched to power jerks and kept training around the discomfort.
+Those with neuromas know exactly what I mean, but at the time I didn't yet know I had neuromas so I switched to power jerks (both feet land flat) and kept training around the somewhat bearable discomfort.

-The MRI imaging showed I had two neuromas the size of fat blueberries in my left foot in addition to some bursal sac inflammation that needed to calm down.
+The MRI imaging showed I have two neuromas the size of fat blueberries in my left foot, in addition to some bursal sac inflammation that needed to calm down.
 I was advised to stay off the balls of my feet and away from any activity that would further aggravate symptoms.
 Nevertheless, I eventually felt them develop in my right foot too.

 Up until that point all of the "conservative treatments" I underwent provided short term relief at best, but my pain lingered and unpredictably worsened in the months following.
-I was also frustrated that I'd spent $3,350 for essentially no return on investment which left me feeling hopeless that I would ever alleviate my symptoms and be able to run, jump and play sports again.
+I was also frustrated that I'd spent $3,350 for essentially no return on investment only to be left feeling hopeless that I would ever alleviate my symptoms and be able to run, jump and play sports again.

 Out of desperation I almost considered surgery to excise the neuromas, but the procedure had little promise and would require snipping my transverse metatarsal ligament in order to take out the inflamed nerve tissue, leaving me with a destabilized foot and partially numb toes.
 As a trainer I understood too well that sacrificing the integrity of my foot would guarantee more complications down the road, regardless of whether the surgery turned out to be successful in removing the inflamed nerve.
-For that reason I decided not to undergo surgery but didn't stop seeking out other opinions on how to resolve the nerve pain.
+For that reason I decided not to undergo a surgical excision, but I didn't stop seeking out other opinions on how to resolve the nerve pain.

-Up until this point nobody had examined the rest of my body above my feet nor considered how other positional factors might be perpetuating symptoms.
+I also kept noticing that nobody had examined the rest of my body above my feet nor considered how other positional factors might be perpetuating symptoms.
 Looking back it's astounding that no one thought to seek out the origin of my symptoms or to understand why I developed neuromas in the first place and work backwards to problem solve.
 After all, this is how my brain works!

 Clearly my body (left) had been living on its toes 24/7, lacking the normal convex kyphotic curve in the upper back, and presenting an excessive lordotic curve from the middle back down to my sacrum.
 (Please note: neuroma patients can vary greatly in their postures and don't always present the same.)
 With all that backside compression shoving me forwards, it was no surprise that my forefeet took the bullet for a global compensatory strategy that kept from falling on my face.
 It finally hit me that in order to get my neuromas to quiet down I had to start training in positions that restored balance to the left and right sides of my body so that every joint from head to toe (including the 33 joints that make up the foot and ankle!) would gain back sufficient range of motion to glide and slide more happily upon each other.

 Decreasing my neuroma symptoms meant addressing how my body was managing and distributing pressure throughout, else experience no meaningful change.

-Fast forward to summer 2020, I discovered the last piece of the puzzle to disappear my symptoms for good: teaching my feet to pronate.
+Fast forward to summer 2020, I discovered a missing piece of the puzzle to disappear my symptoms: teaching my feet to pronate.
 This includes recognizing what the shin, knee, femur, and hip are doing in relation to the foot.

 An Achilles strain and tibial stress reaction (quarantined blessings in disguise) forced me to take a big step back from training and figure out why I got injured in the first place.
-Being a nerdy trainer I sought out the best of the best to gain insight on what had happened from a training perspective, and then understand what I needed to do from a rehab perspective so I could get back to jumping and sprinting without issue.
+I sought help from some of the best of the best to gain insight on what had happened from a training perspective, and then understand what I needed to do from a rehab perspective so I could get back to jumping and sprinting without issue.
 What I learned about my L foot was that it could not truly pronate, despite appearing to be flatter than my R foot.
 Both feet in fact lacked degrees of motion in the mid-foot, which are necessary for your arches to spring up and down from the floor during walking, running and jumping.

 The foot and ankle are a whole beast of a topic, so to keep it simple: An assessment discovered that my L heel would lift off the floor before the arch had a chance to relax down to the floor as I bore weight through it.
 Instead of my heel staying heavy on the ground, it would come up too soon causing my toes to grip for dear life.

 If you've ever worn a metatarsal pad to manage your neuroma symptoms that's essentially the purpose it serves, only it doesn't teach your foot how to actually pronate like a healthy moving foot should.
 This means that whether you wear the metatarsal pad or not, your foot still won't pronate properly unless you drive length into the necessary tissues via regular strength training.
 Furthermore, one's awareness of foot pressure is far too overlooked when training with Morton's neuroma - this is something I teach my clients from day 1.

-The next morning when I got out of bed, my feet didn't feel stiff nor did I have to walk around to desensitize the ball of my foot.
-When I went to prep for training, I felt no symptoms that warranted my usual breathing exercises to shift my weight back to my heels.
-Over a year later I'm still feeling symptom free 99.99% of the day and night, and I can sprint, jump, skip, play tennis, run with my dog and do it all without symptoms, knowing that if they ever do show up from time to time I have the tools to make them disappear.
+When I got out of bed the next few mornings, my feet didn't feel stiff nor did I have to walk around to desensitize the ball of my foot.
+As I went to prep for training, I felt no symptoms that warranted my usual breathing exercises to shift my weight back to my heels.
+Years later I'm still pain-free 99% of the day and night, and I can sprint, jump, skip, play tennis, run with my dog and do it all without symptoms, knowing that if they ever do show up on occasion I have the tools to make them disappear.
 If you ask me how I cured my neuromas, my answer would be coaching myself into better training positions.